 Process of Probating a Will and Administering an Estate in Texas

-Call 1-800-929-1725 for an appointment at any one of our offices in Wharton and El Campo in Wharton County and Richmond and Fulshear in Fort Bend County and Bay City in Matagorda County.
+Call 1-800-929-1725 for an appointment at any one of our offices in Wharton and El Campo in Wharton County, Richmond and Fulshear in Fort Bend County and Bay City in Matagorda County.
 Wadler, Perches, Hundl & Kerlick attorneys have many years of experience in helping clients through the probate process when the decedent passes with a will and in helping set up an administration of the decedent’s estate when there is no will.
 In this video, Attorney and Shareholder, Philip Hundl describes some of the steps in the probate process if a will exists and the estate administration process if there is no will.

 Hello.
 I’m Philip Hundl.
 I’m an attorney here with Wadler, Perches, Hundl & Kerlick, and like to talk to you little bit today about what happens when someone, a loved one of yours passes away, and you begin to hear from your friends and family that the will needs to be probated, or what do we do about the probate of the loved one’s estate so want to briefly talk about some of the steps in the process of probating a will in Texas.